 Note: This regulator module is designed for use with commercial PoE systems such as Ethernet switches with 802.3af support that can push a nominal 48V down the wire.
-If you want to use the Ethernet Shield or EtherTen with home-brew PoE equipment that runs at a lower voltage you may need to use the "Power-over-Ethernet Regulator 24V" or run the board with just the jumpers connected.
+If you want to use the Ethernet Shield or EtherTen with home-brew PoE equipment that runs at a lower voltage you may need to use the "Power Regulator 28V" or run the board with just the jumpers connected.

 For more background information please see Power-over-Ethernet For Arduino.

 - Output current maximum 1A at 10V.